villanuv/giphy-app/README.md

 Things to correct include:

-1) Infinite scrolling and its image functionality for the search view.
+~1) Infinite scrolling and its image functionality for the search view.~

-2) Add search bar to the unicorns and trending views.
+~2) Add search bar to the unicorns and trending views.~

-3) Correct glitch delay in image source popup.
+~3) Correct glitch delay in image source popup.~

+4) Loading glitch with loading.gif

 [original challenge](https://github.com/SnapMobileIO/all-the-unicorns)